 ABOUT PILAR FRANK O’LEARY

-Pilar Frank O’Leary is Founder and President of PFO Advisory Group, a consulting practice which advises organizations on their government affairs, partnership and business needs in Latin America, the U.S. and other countries.
-She has over 20 years experience working on Latin America and international initiatives at Fortune 100 companies and other leading institutions.
+Pilar Frank O’Leary is Founder and President of PFO Advisory Group, a consulting practice which advises organizations on their public and private sector strategies in Latin America, the U.S. and other countries.
+She has over 20 years of experience working on Latin America and international initiatives at Fortune 100 companies and other leading institutions.
 A native Washingtonian and of Colombian-American heritage, Pilar is completely bi-cultural and fluent in English, Spanish and French and proficient in Portuguese and Italian.

-Throughout her career, Pilar’s passion has been to create meaningful and productive partnerships between the U.S., Latin America, and other countries.
-Most recently, Pilar has served as a senior adviser on Latin America and international initiatives for organizations such as Facebook, The Coca-Cola Company, Blackboard, Enterprise Holdings, The Embassy of Colombia, OutsideGC, The International Women’s Media Foundation, the Howard G. Buffet Foundation, the National Geographic Society and Chavon School of Design (the Latin American affiliate of Parsons) and others.
+Throughout her career, Pilar’s passion has been to create meaningful and productive partnerships between the U.S., Latin America, and other countries, with a particular focus on Colombia.
+Most recently, Pilar has served as a senior advisor on Latin America and international initiatives for leading business and nonprofit organizations such as The Howard G. Buffett Foundation, Facebook, The Coca-Cola Company, Blackboard, Enterprise Holdings, The Embassy of Colombia, The International Women’s Media Foundation, the National Geographic Society, Chavon School of Design (Parsons School of Design, Latin America affiliate) and many other institutions.
 She helped organize the 2016 official visit of President of Colombia Juan Manuel Santos to the White House and advised the Embassy of Colombia and the U.S. Chamber of Commerce on the establishment of the US-Colombia Business Advisory Council.
 In 2018, Pilar was awarded the Order of San Felipe Arcangel for her extraordinary service to Colombia.